Strong homotopy Lie algebras, homotopy Poisson manifolds and Courant algebroids

 \end{thm}

-A Courant algebroid could also be described by a symplectic NQ-manifold of degree $2$.
-The Courant algebroid structure is obtained by the derived bracket using a degree $3$ function $\Theta$ satisfying $\{\Theta,\Theta\}=0.$ See \cite{Roytenberg2} for details.
+A Courant algebroid can be described by a symplectic NQ-manifold of degree $2$ \cite{Roytenberg2}.
+Explicitly, let $(E,\pair{\cdot,\cdot})$ be a pseudo-Euclidean vector bundle over a manifold $M$.
+Then, $E[1]$ is a Poisson N-manifold of degree $-2$.
+Let $\huaM$ be its minimal symplectic realization.
+An NQ-structure on $\huaM$ is determined by a cubic Hamiltonian function $\Theta$ on $\huaM$ satisfying $\{\Theta,\Theta\}=0$, where $\{\cdot,\cdot\}$ is the even Poisson bracket on $\huaM$ of degree $-2$.
+Such a $\Theta$ corresponds to a Courant algebroid structure on $E$.
+In fact, we define the anchor $\rho$ and the Dorfman bracket $\dorfman{\cdot,\cdot}$ as the derived bracket by

+Here $C^\infty(M)$ and $\Gamma(E)$ are the algebras of degree $0$ and degree $1$ polynomial functions on $\huaM$ respectively.
+We refer to \cite{Voronov0} for a general construction of doubles for graded QS-manifolds and QP-manifolds.

 For a vector bundle $A$, consider the graded manifold $T^*[2]A[1]$.
-Then it is canonically equipped with a Poisson bracket of degree $-2$.
-This Poisson bracket, called the {\bf big bracket} in \cite{Schwarzbach1}, is here denoted by $\{\cdot,\cdot\}$.
+It is canonically equipped with a Poisson bracket of degree $-2$, and is actually the minimal symplectic realization of $A\oplus A^*$.
+This Poisson bracket, called the {\bf big bracket} in \cite{Schwarzbach1}, is denoted here by $\{\cdot,\cdot\}$.
 Let $(x^i, \xi^a)$ be local coordinates on $A[1]$, we denote by $(x^i, \xi^a, \theta_a,p_i)$ the local coordinates on $T^*[2]A[1]$.
-About their degree, we have
+About their degrees, we have

 The big bracket satisfies

 A Lie algebroid structure on $A$ is equivalent to a degree $3$ function $\mu=\rho^i_bp_i\xi^b+\half\mu^a_{bc}\xi^b\xi^c\theta_a$ such that $\{\mu,\mu\}=0.$

 A {\bf Lie quasi-bialgebroid} structure on $A$ is given by a degree $3$ function $\mu+\gamma+\phi$, which can be locally written as